 Hope for Justice help people like sisters Letu* and Chaltu*, who grew up in a poor family on a farm in western Ethiopia.
 They were offered an amazing opportunity for a new life in the capital, with education, food and accommodation.
 But it was a lie the sisters were heartlessly separated.
 Letu was put to work as a domestic maid and farmhand, Chaltu sent to be a full-time nanny.
 An argument between their new owners led to them being kicked out onto the streets of Addis Ababa.
 They were found later in nearby woods, barely surviving.
 Thankfully, they were brought to Hope for Justices Lydia Lighthouse.
 They got counselling and one-to-one support.
 Soon after the sisters were reunited with their family.
 "I lost two children in one day, and now I have them back", their mother said.
 "Thank you for saving my children."(Names changed to protect identity)

 I am dedicating my Trek to Fight Trafficking to my late sister, Marie.
 Marie suffered oppression and injustice and was a victim of abuse.
-Her experience this led directly to her death in 2009.
+Her experience led directly to her death in 2009 and is the reason I studied Law and am now an Independent Modern Slavery Advocate.
 I would like to raise £10,000 to represent the 10 years since her death.